noobe/learning-regexp/README.md

 const regex = new RegExp(pattern [, flags])
 ```
 Once created, the `regex` object can be passed to the `match`, `search` and/or `replace` methods

+## Project Overview:
+01. Simple Regex using Javascript
+02. Flags in Regex
+03. Special Characters in RegExp